ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter03.md

 -   12.0 bar = (100%) .
 0,11 + 1.0

-The loop manipulated value is variable adjstable suing %MD20.
-This way we can adjust the loop manipulated value with changing the userprogram.
+The loop manipulated value is variable adjustable suing %MD20.
+This way we can adjust the loop manipulated value with changing the user program.

 The dead band is adjustable at 1.2 bar.
 In case (W - XDo/2) \< X \< (W + XDo /2)
 The output of the controller doesn't change.